Kiron-Ang/DSC/misleading_statistics.md

-# Data Ethics Example Gathering
+# Misleading Statistics

-Kiron Ang
+### Kiron Ang, November 2024

-November 2024
+I recently read Darrell Huff's 1954 book *How to Lie with Statistics*.

-Below are some recent real-world examples of statistics that lie:
+Below are some misleading statistics from recent news articles:

 1. An example of Chapter 1's "The Sample with the Built-in Bias"